NxPKG/khulnasoft-docs/content/cache/concepts/default-cache-behavior.md

         STALE
       </td>
       <td colspan="5" rowspan="1">
-        The resource was served from Cloudflare’s cache but was expired.
-Cloudflare could not contact the origin to retrieve an updated resource.
+        The resource was served from Khulnasoft’s cache but was expired.
+Khulnasoft could not contact the origin to retrieve an updated resource.
       </td>
     </tr>